kernel-cyrus/lightbox/README.md

 **Run in cli mode**

-For pure cli environment like ssh without desktop display, you can start qemu and gdb seperately.
+For pure cli environment like ssh without desktop display, and also tmux is not installed, you can start qemu and gdb seperately.

 Start qemu from one cli session: